-•Experience in related and

-Track record of managing important assignments/ projects

-unrelated business

-- Consistency of Performance - Experience in managing downturns or significant changes such as mergers, restructuring, asset sale, closure etc.

-Depth

-- Extent of delegation of powers - Succession planning/presence of organisational back-ups for key organisational roles

-Stability

-- Career growth of key personnel in the organisation

-- Presence of leadership opportunities

-- Attrition at top and mid-management level

-- Labour Relations

-Risk Orientation

-- Track record of pursuing projects beyond firm's resources, unrelated diversification, ambitious acquisitions - Leverage and dividend policy - Focus on short-term strategies as against long-term goals
+Competence Depth Stability Risk Orientation Experience in related and unrelated business Track record of managing important assignments/ projects Consistency of Performance Experience in managing downturns or significant changes such as mergers, restructuring, asset sale, closure etc. Extent of delegation of powers Succession planning/presence of organisational back-ups for key organisational roles Career growth of key personnel in the organisation Presence of leadership opportunities Attrition at top and mid-management level Labour Relations Track record of pursuing projects beyond firm's resources, unrelated diversification, ambitious acquisitions Leverage and dividend policy Focus on short-term strategies as agains long-term goals

-C. Management Integrity and Value System

-Confidence of the various stakeholders of a firm is affirmed by the values of its leadership team.
+Confidence of the various stakeholders of a firm is affirmed by the values of its leadershipteam.
 The manner, in which a company conducts business, has a bearing on perception of the customer (about the company) and its standing.
 In assessing a firm's risk, any deviation from expected and accepted norms with respect to management integrity has the potential to notch down its ratings based on the magnitude and severity of deviation.
 Key Risk Indicators (KRIs,) are as follows:

-- o Criminal proceedings against one or more members of the management team - Raids conducted on the company/promoters/employees by statutory authorities. - History of litigation - Adherence to local laws and environmental norms - o Instances of default on statutory obligations (Wilful or otherwise) - Adverse news about the company, reputation of management
+- Criminal proceedings against one or more members of the management team - Raids conducted on the company/promoters/employees by statutory authorities. - o History of litigation - o Adherence to local laws and environmental norms - Instances of default on statutory obligations (Wilful or otherwise) - o Adverse news about the company, reputation of management